podstanar0/Algorithms/README.md

 # Algorithms
-Some common algorithms/data struct implementations, mostly in Java.
+Some common algorithms/data structs implementations, mostly in Java.